-You would be hard-pressed to find a land based casino without a craps table.
-However, many online casinos also have them.
-Online craps games are a very popular part of any online casino setup these days.
-While online craps lack the excitement of playing the game in a land based casino, for many fans of the game they are the only option.
+It’s hard to find a land based casino without a craps table.
+Many online casinos have them as well.
+While online craps lack the excitement of playing in a land based casino, for many fans, they are the only option.

 How to Play Craps